 4. Shining the spotlight on sustainability

-Sustainability remains a hot topic for the industry, and the pandemic only fueled the desire for sustainable travel.
-We surveyed travelers around the world to find out what earth-conscious efforts they considered crucial while on vacation, and unveiled how 53% of globetrotters expect sustainable travel to be the future norm.
+Sustainability remains a hot topic for the industry, and the pandemic only proved to fuel the desire for sustainable travel.
+We surveyed travellers around the world to find out what earth-conscious efforts they found to be crucial while on holiday, and unveiled how 53% of globetrotters expect sustainable travel to be the future norm.

-5. The needs and wants of tomorrow’s travelers revealed
+5. The needs and wants of tomorrow’s travellers revealed

-We looked at how 24,000 travelers across 31 countries and territories would approach travel in 2022.
-We delved into every detail of their experience, from who they’d like to travel with to the type of trips they now desire, unearthing insights to help you keep your finger on the pulse of future travelers.
+We looked at how 24,000 travellers across 31 countries and territories would approach travelling in 2022.
+We delved into every detail of their experience, from who they would like to travel with to the type of holiday they now desired, unearthing insights to help you keep your finger on the pulse of future travellers.

 6. The rainbow suitcase that redefined inclusive travel

 One of our more emotionally memorable moments in 2021 was launching the Travel Proud badge.
-Made to look like a suitcase with the rainbow flag that represents the LGBTQ+ community, it’s rapidly becoming a symbol of inclusive hospitality and safe travel on our platform.
-This year we continued helping more properties earn the Travel Proud badge in our journey to change what hospitality means for both LGBTQ+ travelers and partners.
+Made to look like a suitcase adorned with the rainbow flag that represents the LGBTQ+ community, it’s quickly becoming a symbol of inclusive hospitality and safe travel on our platform.
+This year, we continued helping more properties achieve the Travel Proud badge in our journey to change what hospitality means for LGBTQ+ travellers, as well as partners.

 7. Making it easier to show your property is pet friendly

-2021 was another fantastic year for pets to enjoy extra pampering from their housebound humans.
+2021 was another fantastic year for pets that enjoyed endless pampering from their housebound humans.
 For those who did manage to travel, the idea of leaving their four-footed pandemic buddy behind wasn't ideal.
 In fact, the pet-friendly filter became the third most-used filter this year, right behind swimming pools and parking.
 We found ways to make your property stand out to guests looking to travel with their pets.

 8. Leveraging deals as a pricing strategy

-We know travelers are attracted to properties that offer deals.
-Our research shows that 55% of global travelers are more likely to search for promotions when planning their next trip.
+We know that travellers are attracted to properties that offer deals – and our research shows that 55% of global travellers are more likely to search for promotions when planning their next trip.
 Hielke van Trommel, Director of Product Marketing, told you more about the types of deals we offer and how you can use them to enhance your pricing strategy.

 9. What long-stay bookers want

-With longer stays on the rise, we surveyed 2,735 bookers who stayed between seven nights and six months to identify their behaviors, perceptions, and needs.
-We shed light on the demands of long-stay bookers and other findings to ensure your property is equipped to receive this new wave of travelers.
+With longer stays on the rise, we surveyed 2,735 long-stay bookers who stayed between seven nights and six months to identify their behaviours, perceptions and needs.
+We shed light on the demands of long-stay bookers and other findings to help ensure your property is poised to receive this new wave of travellers.

 10. Travel heats up again this summer

 During the summer of '21 in the Northern Hemisphere, we noticed an uptick in travel demand.
-Coastal vacations and city getaways were back on the map wherever it was safe to travel again.
-To help you maximize your property’s success, Ripsy Bandourian, Vice President of Global Accommodations at Booking.com, took us through what we uncovered in our summer travel trends research.
+Coastal holidays and picturesque city breaks were back on the map, where it was safe to visit again.
+To help you maximise your property’s success, Ripsy Bandourian, Vice President of Global Accommodations at Booking.com, took us through what we uncovered in our summer travel trends research.

-- We continued cracking down on our cybersecurity efforts by educating and informing, as cybercriminals attempted to raise the bar during the pandemic
+- We continued cracking down on our cybersecurity efforts through educating and informing you, as cybercriminals attempted to raise the bar during the pandemic

-- We saw many businesses try—and succeed—to regain control by diversifying their operations, focusing on sustainability, and welcoming new types of guests – including pets
+- We saw many businesses try, and succeed, in regaining control by diversifying their operations, focusing on sustainability and welcoming new types of guests – including pets

-- We shared travel forecasts in our Travel Predictions 2022 report to help you anticipate how, why, and where guests may choose to travel
+- We shared travel forecasts in our Travel Predictions 2022 report to help you predict how, why and to where guests may choose to travel